The Library of Alexandria

 Who Destroyed the Library of Alexandria and When?

 The downfall of the Library of Alexandria remains one of history’s most tragic and hotly debated mysteries.
-There wasn’t a single catastrophic event, but rather a slow, agonizing unraveling across centuries:

 The Legacy of the Library of Alexandria in Modern Times